 During the day you raft through the Rogue's splashy rapids and, in the quiet pools between, watch for deer, black bear, river otters and a variety of birds that make this canyon their home.
 Like all the best whitewater rafting trips in the world, there's plenty of variety along the way including walks to historic homesteads and superb hiking trails.
 Few rivers offer such a magical blend of fun suitable for all ages.
 Come raft the Rogue River with ROW Adventures!

 Inquire now (we book up fast!) or you can call 800-451-6034 for any questions.

 Travel to Merlin, Oregon and meet your Team Leader at Morrison's Lodge at 5:45pm for a one-hour orientation meeting of the best Rogue River rafting trip around to answer last minute questions.
 You will receive your waterproof gear bags to pack.
 Dinner is on your own.

 Rainie Falls, Black Bar Lodge

 On the first day of your Rogue River rafting trip we greet you at 8:00am at Morrison's Lodge.
 We will then depart for the Rand Boat Launch put-in as a group.
 We fit you with the correct sized PFD (personal flotation device) and then give a safety talk to prepare you for the trip.
-After the safety talk we divide into oar rafts, paddle rafts and inflatable kayaks or "duckies" as we call them.
+After the safety talk, we divide into oar rafts, paddle rafts, and inflatable kayaks.

 Anyone who drove their own vehicle to Merlin can park their cars at Morrison's Lodge in a secure area to stay during the Rogue River rafting trip.
 We like to launch at Rand Boat Launch because it is away from the clusters of people that can be at the Galice Resort during the height of the summer.